apify/apify-docs/docs/storage/dataset.md

 If you want to use something other than the default dataset, e.g. a dataset that you share between actors or between actor runs, you can use the [`Apify.openDataset()` method](https://sdk.apify.com/docs/api/apify#apifyopendatasetdatasetidorname-options)].

-    const dataset = await Apify.openDataset('some-name');
+    // Save a named dataset to a variable const dataset = await Apify.openDataset('some-name');

     // Add data to the named dataset